ehamberg/gtdguide/src/lyagtd.markdown

 # Projects

-If you're still with me you might have worried that a ^^"research artificial intelligence textbooks"^^ action on your @@next actions@@ list is all that is written down about your plan to take over the world.
+If you're still with me you might be worried about the fact that a ^^"research artificial intelligence textbooks"^^ action on your @@next actions@@ list is all that is written down about your plan to take over the world.
 Wouldn't it be easy to lose track once that action is done and erased from your list?
 Yes, it kinda would.
 That's where the @@projects@@ list comes in.

 GTD's definition of a project is very broad.
 It defines any objective that requires more than one action to complete as a project.
 These projects should